ZachChristensen28/splunk-pihole-app-documentation/docs/index.md

 ---
 # Home

+!!! quote ""
+    __*Disclaimer*__

+    *This Splunk app is __not__ affiliated with* [__Pi-hole__®](https://pi-hole.net) *and is not sponsored or sanctioned by the Pi-hole® team.
+As such, the included documentation does not contain information on how to get started with the Pi-hole DNS server.
+Rather, this documentation serves as a guide to help visualize the data in Splunk.
+Please visit [https://pi-hole.net](https://pi-hole.net) for documentation on installing/configuring your own Pi-hole server.*

+    Pi-hole is and the Pi-hole logo are [registered trademarks](https://pi-hole.net/trademark-rules-and-brand-guidelines/) of Pi-hole LLC.

 Visualize your Pi-hole in Splunk!
 If you've landed on this app, it's probably because you are running your own super awesome Pi-hole® server.
 If not, check it out! [https://pi-hole.net/](https://pi-hole.net/)

 This app works with the [Pihole DNS Add-on](https://splunkbase.splunk.com/app/4505/) add-on which provides the field extractions necessary for this app.

-This Splunk Add-on is community driven and not affiliated with the official [Pi-hole®](https://pi-hole.net) application.
-As such, the included documentation does not contain information on how to get started with the Pi-hole DNS server.
-Rather, this documentation serves as a guide to help visualize the data in Splunk.
-Please visit [https://pi-hole.net](https://pi-hole.net) for documentation on installing/configuring your own Pi-hole server.

 ## Key Features